Temperature dependence of $p$-wave contacts in a harmonically trapped Fermi gas: Analytical expression for the distribution of dissociated -wave molecules

 \section{Analytical expression for the distribution of dissociated $p$-wave molecules}

-Here, we describe how to extract $\gamma$, the fraction of molecules in the $|m|=1$ state relative to the total population, from the momentum distribution of dissociated molecules and its angle-dependent profile [Fig.~1(a,c)].
+Here, we describe how to extract $\gamma$, which we define per-sublevel fraction of molecules in either the $m=+1$ or $m=-1$ state relative to the total population in the $m=0, \pm1$ components.
+We assume that the two $m = \pm1$ channels are degenerate and equally populated, so the total fraction in the $m = \pm1$ manifold is $2\gamma$.
+The value of $\gamma$ is obtained from the momentum distribution of dissociated molecules and its angle-dependent profile [Fig.~1(a,c)].
 First, we calculate the angular distribution of dissociated atoms that travel a distance $R$ during the time of flight (TOF).
 By integrating over the radial distribution $n(R)$ of the dissociated atoms, we obtain a two-dimensional heat map for a given population balance $\gamma$.
-Figure~\ref{figureS1} shows examples of this analysis for $\gamma=0$ (left) and $\gamma=1$ (right).
+Figure~\ref{figureS1} shows examples of this analysis for $2\gamma=0$ (left) and $2\gamma=1$ (right).